 January 2013 Workshop

-A moderated discussion, open to the public was held at the culmination of the workshop.
+A moderated discussion, open to the public, was held at the culmination of the workshop.
 Titled "Religion, Violence and Human Rights in Latin America: A new generation of scholarship," it featured Robert Brenneman of Saint Michael's College, Amelia Frank-Vitale of the Institute of Current World Affairs, Patrick Kelly, doctoral candidate at the University of Chicago and Winifred Tate of Colby College.
 Alexander Wilde, the project's co-director and CLALS Research Fellow, moderated the discussion.

-Initial Planning Meeting
+DC Planning Meeting

 The initiative's first planning meeting was held on March 26-27, 2012 at American University.
 Participants included both leading and up-and-coming scholars in various disciplines from across the United States and Latin America, as well as religious practitioners.
 The meeting helped to clarify a variety of issues concerning case studies and cross-cutting themes that emerged from the project's comparative dimension, as well as the longitudinal relationship of past and present.
 Participants discussed how Christian churches and communities understood and confronted violence in the past, when it was exercised by dictatorial states (often in conditions of armed rebellion); their role in transitions to democratic rule; and their responses in present-day electoral democracies, when criminal violence presents serious challenges to citizen security.
 Participants recognized the importance of incorporating the theological and experiential perspectives of religious practitioners and considered different ways such practitioners might be integrated as the project develops.